 In between each cycle, we spend two weeks cooling down.
 That’s the time to deal with bugs or smaller issues that come up, write up what we worked on, and figure out what we should tackle next.
 It’s sometimes tempting to simply extend the cycles into the cooldown period to fit in more work.
 But the goal is to resist this temptation.
 Yes, sometimes a little spill-over will happen, but it’s helpful to think about the end of the normal cycle as “pencils down”.
 That means that by week 4 of a normal cycle, we should be winding down, getting ready to launch, make sure QA is lined up, and all the other work that happens during and after the launch of new projects.

 First, there’s the daily question of What did you work on today?, which supplies the nitty gritty details, but as a personal narrative.
 They’re a great conversation starter if you see someone working on something you either care about or want to learn more about.
 Please do use them as such!
-You’re obliged to answer this question at least twice a week when you’re not out (or on team OMG).
+You’re obliged to answer this question at least twice a week.

 Second, there’s the weekly question of What will you be working on this week?, which details your intentions for the coming week.
 Everyone except team OMG is obliged to answer this question when they’re not out.